RichardTheuws/business-club-management/README.md

    ```

 3. Access Points:
-   - The application runs on port 5000
+   - The application automatically runs on port 5000
    - Access via the "Ports" tab in Codespaces
    - Or click the "Open in Browser" button
+   - The application will be available at http://localhost:5000

 4. Security Notes:
    - Never commit sensitive data or .env files